Ida B. Wells Community Academy

 to grow at their own pace and enhance their own achievement expectations.

-progressing as well as how well students are performing based on national,
+as how well students are performing based on national, state and city norms.

-rights and responsibilities, student government and parental and community
+student rights and responsibilities, student government and parental and

-a program structure and instructional design with these essential ingredients
+and instructional design with these essential ingredients and more:

-the standard school curriculum with one noteworthy exception: The Ida B.
+curricular focus follows the standard school curriculum with one noteworthy

 African America and the world.
 This element is vital to the correct education

 of its enrollees.
-A careful review of the Ida B. Wells Community Academy's
+A review of the Academy's educational philosophy and

 Team-teaching emphasis that stresses, where appropriate, using parents,

-interns, assistant teachers, retired teachers, and professionals as part-time
+interns, student teachers, retired teachers, and professionals as part-time

 Individualized instruction, learning through doing (an active vs. passive